erikmswan/UI-Animation-Library/README.md

   3.)
 Thirdly, determine whether you want your delay to affect transitions or animations.
 This will change the property that is set to either 'transition-delay' or 'animation-delay.'

 #### Options vs. Attributes
   1.)
-There are two ways to set the delay and increment values -- you can either set it as an integer in ms in the options, or you can set an attribute on the parent element.
-I found the attributes very useful for times when I had to write a lot of markup, and I didn't want to keep switching back and forth to a script to manage all of the animations.
-This way, you can manage your animation timeline right in the markup.
+There are two ways to set the delay and increment values -- you can either set it as an integer in the options, or you can set an attribute on the parent element (both in ms).
+I found the attributes very useful for times when I had to write a lot of markup and I didn't want to keep switching back and forth to a script to manage all of the animations.
+With this, you can manage your animation timeline right in the markup.
   ..a.
 Timing delay is set as: timing-delay="300"
   ..b.
-Timing increment is set as: timing-increment="40"
+Timing increment is set as: timing-increment="40" ..c.
+Note: attributes always have priority.

   To give an example, if you set the timing delay to 300 and the increment to 40, the children elements will get styles like this:
   ..'transition-delay:300ms;'